OT-OSM/logstash/README.md

 Salient Features
 ----------------
-* This role will check if logstash is already installed or not, if not installed, it will install on the rempte host.
+* This role will check if logstash is already installed or not, if not installed, it will install on the remote host the specific version on ubuntu os and default on centos.

 Supported OS
 ------------